-C. CASAS ASSESSMENTS
+C.CASAS ASSESSMENTS

 Overview: CASAS assessments include standardized multiple-choice tests of reading, listening, and math in a functional context.
 Only CASAS Life and Work Reading and Listening and Life Skills Math are approved for NRS reporting and authorized for use in Maryland.
-The appraisal (placement) tests require no more than 30 minutes of administration time and the pre-/post-tests no more than 60 minutes.
+The appraisal (placement) tests require no more than 30 minutes of administration time; the pre-/post-tests no more than 60 minutes.
 These assessments measure learner skills from beginning to advanced literacy levels.
 Test difficulty ranges from Level Pre-A - Beginning Literacy to Level D - Adult Secondary.
-The tests can be used in ABE, ASE, ELA, EL/Civics, Family Literacy, and Workplace programs.
+The tests can be used in ABE, ASE, ESL, EL/Civics, Family Literacy, and Workplace programs.
 Most CASAS assessments are appropriate for learners with disabilities through use of appropriate accommodations, if needed.

 CASAS computer-based tests (CBT) eTests® are available for reading, math, and listening in certain test series.
 The computer program selects the appropriate pre-test level/form based on the learner's appraisal score and the post-test level/form based on the learner's pre-test score.
-Some CASAS computer adaptive tests (CAT) eTests® are also available, in which the computer "adapts" the test item selection, generating easier or more difficult test items based upon the learner's responses.
-The computer immediately provides test results and scale scores.
+CASAS computer adaptive tests (CAT) eTests® are also available but these are not approved for NRS reporting.
 CASAS eTests® must be purchased with a set number of administrations.
 Refer to the current CASAS catalog or CASAS website for more details about electronic test options.